Support Configuration

 Fixed Beam

-Fixed Beams have fixed supports at either end – offering moment resistance at either end.
+Fixed beams have fixed supports at either end – offering moment resistance at either end.
 This type of beam may be used when the designer wants to control the deflection at the mid-span because the two fixed supports prevent rotation.
 This beam is also indeterminate as the unknown reactions (6) are greater than the equations available (3).
 This is also a level 3 indeterminate beam.

 Overhanging Beam

 Overhanging beams are those with two supports, but unlike simply supported beams, one of the supports is not at the end of the member.
-A typical example of this is a balcony which is being extended from a frame structure.
+A typical example of this is a balcony that is being extended from a frame structure.
 The frame offers the two supports, yet no support exists at the end of the member – allowing it to ‘overhang’ as the name suggests.
 This too is an indeterminate beam as the number of unknown reactions (4) is greater than equilibrium equations (3).
 This is a level 1 indeterminate beam.